Hydraulic Balancing

 Table of Contents

-Hydraulic balancing ensures that every consumer in a district heating network receives exactly the required volume flow rate — without over- or under-supply.
-Four systems are available: static balancing with balancing valves, automatic differential pressure controllers, combination valves (with valve authority of 1.0) and electronic pressure-independent valves with ultrasonic flow measurement.
-Without correct balancing, return temperatures rise, pump energy consumption increases and even an optimally sized pump cannot guarantee uniform supply.
+Hydraulic balancing ensures that every consumer in a district heating network receives exactly the volume flow rate it needs, with neither over- nor under-supply.
+Four systems are in use: static balancing with balancing valves, automatic differential pressure controllers, combination valves with a valve authority of 1.0, and electronic pressure-independent valves with ultrasonic flow measurement.
+Without correct balancing, return temperatures rise and pump energy consumption climbs, and even a perfectly sized pump cannot guarantee uniform supply.

 Static Hydraulic Balancing

 In static hydraulic balancing, each consumer is assigned a control valve that regulates the volume flow rate according to the current heat demand.
-In addition, a balancing valve is used that limits the maximum volume flow rate in the respective branch via a fixed presetting.
-The objective is to provide exactly the design volume flow rate at every consumer under full-load conditions.
+In addition, a balancing valve limits the maximum volume flow rate in its branch through a fixed presetting.
+The aim is to deliver exactly the design volume flow rate at every consumer under full load.

 The balancing valve is set to a fixed resistance during commissioning.
 It throttles the differential pressure in the respective branch so that no consumer is over- or under-supplied under design conditions.
 The setting values are derived from the pressure loss calculation of the network.